 of data from the FIFO.
 Enter each header as an element in a cell array either as a quoted character vector or a concatenation with non-printable byte patterns.

-Enter the message length of each byte of data as bytes of data.
+Enter the message length, in bytes.
 Include the header in the length.

 From the list, select the behavior of the block if the FIFO does not have new data.
 Select Zero output if no new data if you want the block to have no output if the FIFO has no new data.
 Select Hold last output if no new data if you want the block to keep the output from the last FIFO message.